Save Lives and Bring Hope to Those Affected by Suicide

 - Supporting survivors of suicide loss and those affected by suicide

-Led by CEO Robert Gebbia and headquartered in New York, and with a public policy office in Washington, D.C., AFSP has local chapters in all 50 states with programs and events nationwide.
-AFSP celebrates 30 years of service to the suicide prevention movement.
+Led by CEO Robert Gebbia and headquartered in New York, with an Advocacy office in Washington, D.C., AFSP has local chapters in all 50 states and Puerto Rico, with programs and events nationwide.
 Learn more about AFSP in its latest Annual Report, and join the conversation on suicide prevention by following AFSP on Facebook, Twitter, Instagram, and YouTube.

 Three Year Strategic Plan